Azure-Samples/java-microservices-asa-standard-lab/docs/01_lab_plan/01_openlab_plan_migrating_to_aks.md

 ## Objectives

-After you complete this challenge, you will be able to:
+After you complete this lab, you will be able to:

 - Examine the application components based on the information provided in its GitHub repository
 - Identify the Azure services most suitable for hosting your application